Aven78/PiHole/README.md

 # PiHole
-## Rules
+## Blocklists

-Set of rules that i use in combination with groups and activation/deactivation through HomeAssistant.
+Collection of BLocklists for PiHole that i use.